-CHILDREN'S LITERATURE AND POETRY
+CHILDREN'S LITERATURE AND POETRY 2 (2-0-4)

 An introduction to children's literature, children's interests in reading, changes in reading habits, and criteria and values for selecting reading materials for children in a primary education setting.

-Prerequisites: ENGL 111, ENGL 112
+Prerequisites: ENGL 111 English Composition I, ENGL 112 English Composition II

-PHILOSOPHICAL FOUNDATIONS OF EDUCATION 3 (3-0-6)
+PHILOSOPHICAL FOUNDATIONS OF EDUCATION 3 (3-0-6

 The course comprises an overview of various schools of thought pertinent to the field of education in South-east Asia.
 It includes an analysis of the assumptions, aims, and practices of major philosophies that influenced education and a survey of some 20th and 21st century movements in educational theorizing.
 These will be discussed within a Christian values-based perspective.
 The roles of the teacher and student, curriculum, methodology and classroom environment are discussed within the various philosophical and educational approaches.
 All the philosophies and/or educational theories are discussed, analyzed and evaluated in terms of metaphysics (nature of reality), epistemology (the nature of knowledge and truth) and finally in the light of axiology (values: morals/ethics and aesthetics).
 Students will work out a personal approach to the theory and practice of education with regard to people, society, and the human calling in the world.
-Prerequisites: EDUC 275
+Prerequisites: EDUC 275 Introduction to Theories and Methods of Learning and Teaching

-INTRODUCTION TO THEORIES AND METHODS OF LEARNING AND TEACHING
+INTRODUCTION TO THEORIES AND METHODS

+OF LEARNING AND TEACHING

-The course is comprised of theories and methods of teaching and learning, instructional model development, techniques in learning management, and learning evaluation within a values and ethicsbased approach.
+The course is comprised of theories and methods of teaching and learning, instructional model development, techniques in learning management, and learning evaluation within a values and ethics-based approach.
 Design and management of learning experiences, integration of contents for group learning, and learner-oriented learning management are discussed and analyzed in relation to the educational settings in Thailand and SE Asia.
 Students are involved in formulating, designing, organizing and implementing innovative learning plans and models appropriate for specific age groups, as well as selecting, developing and producing media, instruments and activities that promote learning based on evaluation.
-Prerequisites: PSYC 113, Corequisite: EDUC 284
+Prerequisites: PSYC 113 Child and Adolescent Development

-CLASSROOM AND EDUCATIONAL MANAGEMENT 3 (3-0-6) This course is comprised of classroom management theories and principles including educational leadership, information systems, organizational culture and relationships, and communication as well as classroom activities and program development within a values and ethics-based approach.
+CLASSROOM AND EDUCATIONAL MANAGEMENT 3 (3-0-6)

+This course is comprised of classroom management theories and principles including educational leadership, information systems, organizational culture and relationships, and communication as well as classroom activities and program development within a values and ethics-based approach.
 The course introduces academic program preparation, educational quality assurance, and training programs for community development.
 Teamwork and systematic thinking are also analyzed and discussed.
 Trainee teachers are taught how to demonstrate leadership skills through effective communication and values control, and how to implement innovations in educational management programs.
-Prerequisite: PSYC 113
+Prerequisites: PSYC 113 Child and Adolescent Development

-METHODS OF TEACHING MATHEMATICS
+METHODS OF TEACHING MATHEMATICS 3 (2-2-5)

 This subject is an introduction to objectives, methods, and materials for teaching primary school mathematics and integrating critical thinking, technology and values into the school curriculum.
 The course requires observation and micro-teaching in a primary education mathematics class.
-Prerequisites: MATH 112, EDUC 275, EDUC 253
+Prerequisites: MATH 112 Survey of Mathematics, EDUC 275 Introduction to Theories and Methods of Learning and Teaching, EDUC 253 Mathematics for the Primary Education Classroom

-EDUC 345 METHODS OF TEACHING LANGUAGE ARTS AND READING
+METHODS OF TEACHING LANGUAGE ARTS AND READING

 This subject is an introduction to objectives, methods, and materials for teaching primary school language arts and reading, including the integration of critical thinking, technology and values into the school curriculum.
 The course requires observation and micro-teaching in a primary education language arts class.
-Prerequisites: EDUC 275, EDUC, ENGL 250